-Throughout history false teachings have infiltrated the church.
+Throughout history, false teachings have infiltrated the church.
 Heresies that plagued the early church have not been silenced; instead they continue to flourish.
 The “Christian” who slams the door on a visiting Jehovah’s Witness has no qualms embracing a “born again Jesus” that came to make us wealthy, suffered in hell, and laid aside his divinity during his incarnation.
 These are some of the heresies promulgated by well known brands such as Hillsong, Bethel, and the host of word of faith and prosperity churches that litter the globe.
-In this post, I offer some simple markers that will be helpful, in a general sense, to identify a false teaching.
+In this post, I offer some simple markers that will be helpful, in a general sense, to identify false teaching.

 1. False teachings are Man Centered